percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/set-principal-key.md

 * `key-name` is the name under which the principal key is stored in the provider.
 * `global_vault_provider` is the name of the global key provider you previously configured.
 * Third parameter (optional):
-    * `true` requires the key to be newly created.
+    * `generate` requires the key to be newly created.
 If the key already exists, the function fails.
+    * `existing` requires the key to already exist.
+If the key does not exist, the function fails.
-    * `false` or omitted (default), allows reuse of an existing key if it exists.
+    * `generate_if_not_exists` or omitted (default), allows reuse of an existing key if it exists.
 If not, a new key is created under the specified name.

 ## How key generation works